GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 - Detections refer, for the most part, to fishing and non-fishing vessels
 - Large areas with significant sea ice and icebergs have been excluded
 - Detections have been matched to available AIS
-- Detections are separated/classified as matched and unmatched
+- Detections are classified and separated as matched and unmatched
-- Detection footprints (area of the ocean scanned) is also provided
+- Detection footprints (area of the ocean scanned) are also provided

 [Link to Map]